papagorgio23/AISports_Chatbot/data/nlu.md

 - What's your record?
 - What's your ROI?
 - How many units have you guys won?
+- Why should I trust you for betting advice?
+- how is your betting record?

 ## intent:sports
 - What sports do you guys bet on?